← All beaches & hotels

 Protected areaLifeguardsDry climateMonk seals

 A lifeguarded beach near the Grand Hyatt and Sheraton Kauai resorts.
 The naturally protected kiddie pool area is perfect for young children.
-The dry south shore has excellent water quality.
+The dry south shore historically rates at low bacteria levels.
 Monk seals occasionally rest on the beach, providing a unique wildlife encounter.
 Shopping and dining across the street.

 5